 The girl’s heart stuttered.
 It was enough to keep her out of the dungeon, but she wasn’t anywhere close to free.

 The king stepped forward and pulled her to her feet.
-“You have found the ” He smiled at the darkly dressed woman, who shot daggers in his direction.
+“You have found the queen. ” He smiled at the darkly dressed woman, who shot daggers in his direction.
 “You will prove useful to my court.”

 The bard swallowed at his strong grip upon her arm.